Restoration Network

 The next step is to call your insurance company, and if you have coverage in place, they will expect you to:

-While every policy is different, they will generally only cover the damage if the water was discharged suddenly, storm-related, accidental overflow, or backup from a sewer.
+While every policy is different, they will generally only cover the damage if the water was discharged suddenly, is storm-related, is accidental overflow, or is backed up from a sewer.

 Some floorboards may also have to be removed to help with airflow maximization, and once the area has been prepared, the equipment can be brought in.
 From there, a standard clean-up process typically consists of all of the following: